Conor McGregor 2022: Record, Net Worth, Salary, and Endorsements

 The 'Notorious' Conor McGregor is among the biggest stars in combat sports.
 His achievements and journey inspire millions of fight fans around the world.
-Coming from the streets of Dublin, it did not take long for McGregor to get noticed by the UFC.
+Hailing from the streets of Dublin, it did not take long for McGregor to get noticed by the UFC.
 As of March 2022, he sits at #9 in the UFC lightweight rankings.

 McGregor’s journey in the UFC is nothing but a fairy tale.
 He finished Marcus Brimage via knockout in his debut in 2013.

-‘The Notorious' dominated the featherweight division by beating the featherweight king, Jose Aldo, in 13 seconds.
-Moreover, he became the first “Double Champion” of UFC history by beating Eddie Alvarez at UFC 205 for the UFC lightweight title.
+After that, 'The Notorious' dominated the featherweight division by beating the featherweight kingpin, Jose Aldo, in 13 seconds.
+Moreover, he became the first two-division champion in UFC history by beating Eddie Alvarez at UFC 205 for the UFC lightweight title.

-McGregor holds a stellar record of 22-4-0,0NC in his MMA career.
+McGregor holds a stellar record of 22-5 in his MMA career.
 He has fought in three distinct divisions in the UFC.
-He became the featherweight champion by beating former champion Jose Aldo at UFC 194.
+'The Notorious' became the featherweight champion by beating former champion Jose Aldo at UFC 194.
 Furthermore, he became the lightweight champion by beating Eddie Alvarez at UFC 205.

 'Notorious' has won in three different divisions.
 Other than featherweight and lightweight, McGregor has also fought at welterweight against Nate Diaz and Donald Cerrone.
 He is one of the few fighters to have claimed stoppage wins in three divisions.

 McGregor has a 10-3 UFC record and has claimed seven Performance of the Night awards, two Fight of the Night Awards, and one Knockout of the Night award.
 He will look to improve this tally in his fourteenth UFC fight.
 'The Notorious' will complete his highly anticipated trilogy fight against Dustin Poirier at UFC 264.